 If we accept these ideas, then dolls can be viewed as vessels which transmit meaning.
-They are pieces of material culture and my practise uses art as a visual form of enquiry, asking questions which relate to human behaviour, social, cultural or political issues.
+They are pieces of material culture and my practice uses art as a visual form of enquiry, asking questions which relate to human behaviour, social, cultural or political issues.
 These may be personal or connected to my place in the world and relationships and events around me.
 The dolls hold intimate memories and my work has grown to become a kind of creative storehouse of objects that refer to personal memories or evoke events.